otakamrlw/burntareamapper/README.md

    python burnt_area_mapper.py local
    ```

 This will use the data stored in the local directory.
-You can donwload the data manually at https://scihub.copernicus.eu/dhus/#/home or use the example data stored in this repository.
+You can download the data manually at https://scihub.copernicus.eu/dhus/#/home or use the example data stored in this repository.

 5. You will get the NBR of prefire, postfire, dNBR and a burn severity map as a plot.